ivadomed/ivadomed/docs/source/configuration_file.md

 If the selected architecture is listed in the [loader.py](../../ivadomed/loader/loader.py#L14) file, a classification (not segmentation) task is run.
 In the case of a classification task, the ground truth will correspond to a single label value extracted from `target`, instead being an array (the latter being used for the segmentation task).

 ### default_model (Mandatory)
 Dict.
 Define the default model (`Unet`) and mandatory parameters that are common to all available architectures (listed in the [Models](models.rst) section).
-If a tailored model is defined (see next section), the default parameters are merged with the parameters that are specific to the tailored model.
+For more specific models (see below), the default parameters are merged with the parameters that are specific to the tailored model.
 - `name`: `Unet` (default)
 - `dropout_rate`: Float (e.g. 0.4).
 - `batch_norm_momentum`: Float (e.g. 0.1).